oliverrdz/SoftPotato_Desktop/README.md

 It simulates cyclic voltammograms for planar diffusion.
 Assumes R - e -> O and Butler-Volmer kinetics as well as nerstian response.
 For more information visit [https://oliverrdz.xyz](https://oliverrdz.xyz/?page_id=143).

+## Binaries
+There are Windows 10 and Ubuntu binaries in the [releases page](https://github.com/oliverrdz/SoftPotato/releases/tag/v1.0.0).

 ## Usage
 Download the repository.
 From a terminal and within the Soft Potato directory, run:
 ```python